-- 1 Only City of Joondalup residents and/or ratepayers may submit questions to the City in writing. - 2 Questions must relate to a report contained in the agenda. - 3 The City will accept a maximum of five written questions per City of Joondalup resident/ratepayer.
-To ensure equity and consistency, each part of a multi-part question will be treated as a question in its own right. - 4 Questions lodged by 9.00am on the day immediately prior to the scheduled Briefing Session will be responded to, where possible, at the Briefing Session.
+- 1 Only City of Joondalup residents and/or ratepayers may submit questions to the City in writing. - 2 Questions asked at an Ordinary Council meeting must relate to a matter that affects the City of Joondalup.
+Questions asked at a Special meeting of Council must relate to the purpose for which the meeting has been called. - 3 The City will accept a maximum of five written questions per City of Joondalup resident/ratepayer.
+To ensure equity and consistency, each part of a multi-part question will be treated as a question in its own right. - 4 Questions lodged by 9.00am on the day immediately prior to the scheduled Council meeting will be responded to, where possible, at the Council meeting.
 These questions, and their responses, will be distributed to Elected Members and made available to the public in written form at the meeting. - 5 The Presiding Member shall decide to accept or reject any written question and their decision is final.
 Where there is any concern about a question being offensive, defamatory or the like, the Presiding Member will make a determination in relation to the question.
-Questions determined as offensive, defamatory or the like will not be published. - 6 The Presiding Member may rule questions out of order where they are substantially the same as questions previously submitted and responded to. - 7 Written questions unable to be responded to at the Briefing Session will be taken on notice.
-In this case, a written response will be provided as soon as possible and included in the agenda of the next Briefing Session. - 8 A person who submits written questions may also ask questions at a Briefing Session and questions asked verbally may be different to those submitted in writing. - 9 Questions and any response will be summarised and included in the agenda of the next Briefing Session. - 10 It is not intended that question time should be used as a means to obtain information that would not be made available if it was sought from the City's records under Section 5.94 of the Local Government Act 1995 or the Freedom of Information Act 1992 (FOI Act 1992).
+Questions determined as offensive, defamatory or the like will not be published. - 6 The Presiding Member may rule questions out of order where they are substantially the same as questions previously submitted and responded to. - 7 Written questions unable to be responded to at a Council meeting will be taken on notice.
+In this case, a written response will be provided as soon as possible and included on the agenda of the next Council meeting. - 8 A person who submits written questions may also ask questions at a Council meeting and questions asked verbally may be different to those submitted in writing. - 9 Questions and any response will be summarised and included in the minutes of the Council meeting. - 10 It is not intended that question time should be used as a means to obtain information that would not be made available if it was sought from the City's records under Section 5.94 of the Local Government Act 1995 or the Freedom of Information Act 1992 (FOI Act 1992).
 Where the response to a question(s) would require a substantial commitment of the City's resources, the Chief Executive Officer (CEO) will determine that it is an unreasonable impost upon the City and may refuse to provide it.
 The CEO will advise the member of the public that the information may be sought in accordance with the FOI Act 1992.